How to Clean a Cast Iron Pan Using Baking Soda and Elbow Grease

 How to Clean Your Cast Iron Pans

-You should now have a nice clean pan which is ready to be seasoned by following the cast-iron pan seasoning instructions.
+You should now have a nice clean pan that is ready to be seasoned.
+To learn how to properly season a cast iron pan, check out these cast-iron pan seasoning instructions.